SarveshGBamane/Bank-Management-System/README.md

 # Bank Management System (Java)

 A **console-based Java application** that simulates basic banking operations using **Object-Oriented Programming (OOP)** principles.
-This project is designed for **learning, college practicals, and fresher interviews**.

 ---